tddewey/tdd-progress/readme.txt

 Or use the widget which accepts a comma separated list of Ids to display.

 == Changelog ==

+= 0.4 =
+* Progress bars can now be defined using a percentage or two numbers ( x of y ) and let the plugin do the calculation
+* The text display on the bar itself can be nothing, the percentage, the two numbers, or both.
+The global setting to turn this on and off still exists.
+* Changed the checkbox on the admin page to make it clear it is a global "off" switch for bar text, not just percentage.
+* Added a filter hook for the percentage being shown.
+This provides the ability to hook in your own method of calculating percentages.
+The hook name is `tdd_pb_calculated_percentage`

 = 0.3.5 =
 * Fixed: The malformed CSS classes were still present in the minified file causing errors.
 This has been fixed.